PeriHub/PeriLab.jl/docs/src/man/physics/thermal.md

 In PeriLab you are able to combine models with each other, by simply adding a +.
 Therefore, modules can be merged and double coding can be avoided.
 This is necessary if you want to model the heating of a model and its expansion.

+!!! tip "Full Model"
->Note: If you want to run a full thermal model Thermal Flow + Heat Transfer + Thermal Expansion.
+    If you want to run a full thermal model Thermal Flow + Heat Transfer + Thermal Expansion.

+!!! tip "Model order"
->Note 2: The order is defined by the user.
+    The order is defined by the user.
 Therfore, in this example first the flow, than the transfer to the environment and than the expansion will be calculated.